-Sickle Cell Disease is a family of inherited disorders of the blood, which results in anaemia and, with its numerous complications, shortens the life of the affected individuals.
+Sickle Cell Disease is a family of inherited disorders of the blood, which results in anemia and, with its numerous complications, shortens the life of the affected individuals.

-The most severe form is the Sickle Cell Anaemia with haemoglobin genotype SS.
+The most severe form is the Sickle Cell Anemia with hemoglobin genotype SS.

-SCD is inherited from both parents, irrespective of religion, political, financial, or social class, education, or previous occurence in the family.
+SCD is inherited from both parents, irrespective of religion, political, financial, or social class, education, or previous occurrence in the family.

 SCD is affected by Malaria and also by the types of genes surrounding the sickle gene (Haplotype).